ronny-cyber/Android-Phone-Silencer/README.md

 👤 Author
 ---------

-The Smart Location Alarm application was created by [Your Name], a software developer with a passion for building innovative and user-friendly applications.
+The Smart Location Alarm application was created by Rohan Gaikwad, a software developer with a passion for building innovative and user-friendly applications.

 📝 License
 ---------

-The Smart Location Alarm application is licensed under the [License Name], which can be found in the `LICENSE` file.
+The Smart Location Alarm application is licensed under the Rohan Gaikwad, which can be found in the `LICENSE` file.
 By using this application, you agree to the terms and conditions of the license.